IRC 962 Election for Corporate Tax Rate on Subpart F Income

 Avoiding GILTI Complexities, Claiming Indirect Deemed Paid Foreign Tax Credits, and NOL Carrybacks

 This course will guide tax advisers in making a Section 962 election for an individual, trust, or estate to be taxed at corporate rates on foreign-sourced income under Section 951(a) and global intangible low-taxed income (GILTI) treated in the "same manner" as Subpart F inclusions.
-The panel will show how to identify income eligible for a 962 election, detail the potential tax benefits (including indirect foreign tax credits), discuss potential hazards to making the election, and discuss the interplay of this election with the expansion of NOL benefits under the CARES Act.
+The panel will show how to identify income eligible for a 962 election, detail the potential tax benefits (including indirect foreign tax credits), and discuss potential hazards to making the election.

 - GILTI regime and expansion of deemed inclusions of foreign earnings